Pregnant with twins was most probably not something you had planned.

 Support for Antenatal Depression during your Twin Pregnancy

-Your first port of call should you feel you may be suffering from antenatal depression is your midwife, OB GYN or your GP.
+Your first port of call should you feel you may be suffering from antenatal depression is your midwife, OB GYN or your Doctor.
 As trained health professionals they have the skills and experience to diagnose and start you on the journey of getting better.
-Depending on where you live in NZ, there may or may not be access to local support groups, but your midwife or local Plunket branch should be able to put you in touch with them.
+Depending on where you live, there may or may not be access to local support groups, but your midwife or doctor should be able to put you in touch with them.

 You are bound to be given plenty of ‘helpful’ advice about how hard it is to have twins and that you won’t be able to cope.
 Just thank them for their opinion and leave it at that!